Night Trains in Uzbekistan – sustainable, safe and fun

 Why take the train?

-Uzbekistan is rather large, and now that flights on Aeroflot to Samarkand or Urgench are out of the question for the foreseeable future, a service to Tashkent is the reality for most of us.
+Uzbekistan is rather large, and now that flights on Aeroflot to Samarkand or Urgench are out of the question for the foreseeable future, a flight to Tashkent is the reality for most travellers.
 Some areas of touristic interest, for example Xiva, are over 1000 kilometres away, and while you could always fly, it’s not the most interesting or environmentally friendly mode of transport.
 Some of the drives will be scenic, some are just desert, some are downright nausea-inducing and a little bit dangerous… but why drive where you could take the train?
 Night trains in Uzbekistan are some of the most economic, yet exciting ways you can travel in Uzbekistan.

 A sleeper train at Tashkent Yuzhny Station